Old Gavia Road

 The abandoned old road to Gavia Pass

 Old Gavia Road is a short section of the famous climb to the Passo di Gavia.
 It's an old road near the abyss.
-It’s now quite washed out with large stones and in places where the railing was missing it had been replaced with strings.
+It’s now quite washed out with large stones and in places where the railing was missing, it had been replaced with strings.
 Despite the fact that there is a driving ban, the barriers on both sides have disappeared.

-The old road was bypassed by the much-feared tunnel.
+Located in the Lombardy region, on the northern part of Italy, the old road is 500 meters long.
+It was bypassed by one of the most famous tunnels in the Alps, to the south of the pass.
 The gradient along this bypass is pretty steep.
+The elevation gain is 39 meters, and the average percentage is 7.8%.
 There’s a memorial for a military truck that fell off the road in 1954 killing 20 or so young soldiers.
 Collapsed cliff roads replaced by tunnels are a fairly common thing in the Alps, but they are usually fenced off, and this one is open.

 Pic: enduroman